lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 **Important:** See also the "Option: `proxy`" section of this documentation for the necessary configuration changes in Home Assistant!

-When not set, this option is enabled by default.
+When not set, this option is disabled by default.

 With the Tailscale Funnel feature, you can access your Home Assistant instance from the wider internet using your Tailscale domain (like